Malaysia police say missing London teen died from hunger | DW | 15.08.2019

 The Irish-French teen died from internal bleeding due to starvation and "extreme stress," Mohamad Mat Yusop, Negeri Sembilan state police chief, told reporters.

-He added that authorities do not believe the teen was kidnapped or raped and that she'd died around two to three days after disappearing.
+He added that authorities do not believe the teen was kidnapped or raped and that she'd died around two to three days before her body was found.

+Some scratches were found on her legs, but the forensic pathologist who carried out the autopsy said they likely did not contribue to her death.

+"Samples have been taken from Nora's body and sent to the Chemistry Department for further testing," Mohamad said.

 Quoirin's naked body was found on Tuesday near a small stream around 2.5 kilometers (1.6 miles) away from Dusun eco resort, which is south of the capital Kuala Lumpur.